santiblanko/santiblanko/README.md

 ## Project Management

-- **Scrum:** Experienced in Scrum agile methodology for project management.
+- **Scrum:** Proficient in Scrum, an agile framework for project management that emphasizes iterative development, collaboration, and customer feedback.

 - **Jira:** Proficient in using Jira for issue tracking and project management.